qcgm1978/Sabaki-llm/README_EN.md

    different systems, enabling general AI to collaborate with professional domain tools to provide more comprehensive services.

+## Project Description

+This project is an intelligent Go assistant developed based on the Sabaki Go interface, focusing on integrating advanced AI technology with Go analysis.
+Through the MCP protocol, we have achieved seamless collaboration between LLMs and KataGo, providing users with a more intelligent and intuitive Go analysis experience.

 ## Documentation

 For more information visit the